-After running NBL’s DUC inventory through Novi’s Prediction Engine platform at the 4 different completion designs from above we can begin to gain insight into what is driving the production of these future wells.
+After running NBL’s DUC inventory through Novi’s Forecast Engine platform at the 4 different completion designs from above we can begin to gain insight into what is driving the production of these future wells.
 If we jump right into the economics at a $20 flat oil price we can see that the inventory splits between the two distinct groups, those that are more economic with a Noble Wolfcamp design and those that are better at a 3rd Bone Spring design.
 At $20 oil though all locations are more economic at the lower Bone Spring design.

 We can also see that the completion design chosen depends on the price deck, in the image below we can see that at the lower price decks the smaller Bone Spring design begins to become the more economic design but at a $50 price deck the best design is actually the Wolfcamp A for some of the wells.
 Also the other operator designs do not seem to be getting an uplift from the increase in fluids and do not support the additional cost.

 If we optimize for NPV at $50 oil we get 16 of the wells being recommended by Novi for the “Wolfcamp Design” and the other 39 Novi recommends the “Bone Spring Design”.
 When we look into the reasons for the split between these two, we begin to see Novi’s machine learning model begin to take into account the several different spacing designs of the DUCs.
 The model predominately picks wells with closest lateral neighbors of 1,500+ feet for the larger Wolfcamp design.
 The wells that are more tightly spaced with neighboring wells within <1,000 feet see much more degradation with the larger designs.